Before You Arrive

 U of T has support services and information for international students regarding Canadian taxes.
 For instance, you can attend a free information session about filing Canadian income taxes.
 Look for updates about upcoming sessions below:

 Most international students are not eligible for the Ontario Health Insurance Plan.
 As a result, the Council of Ontario universities has negotiated an insurance plan designed to cover international students.
 The University Health Insurance Plan (UHIP) is a mandatory health plan to ensure that international students have basic health care coverage while studying in Ontario.
-See the UHIP Premium Table for current coverage rates.
+See the UHIP Coverage Details for more details.

 Unlike students, dependents are not automatically enrolled in UHIP.
 Students must arrange for dependent coverage directly with the UHIP office.
 Dependents must enrol in UHIP within 30 days of their arrival date in Canada, or a late fee ($500) will be applied.
 Students can obtain detailed information about UHIP from the Centre for International Experience.
 Contact firstname.lastname@example.org.